Danon Platina: Background

 Danon Platina is a grey stallion bred in Japan by Chiyoda Farm Shizunai.
-During his track career he carried the colours of Danox Co Ltd the business software enterprise of his owner Masahiro Noda, and was trained by Mitsumasa Nakauchida.
+During his track career he carried the colours of Danox Co Ltd the business software enterprise of his owner Masahiro Noda, and was trained by Sakae Kunieda.
 He was ridden in most of his races by Masayoshi Ebina.

 He was from the fifth crop of foals sired by Deep Impact, who was the Japanese Horse of the Year in 2005 and 2006, winning races including the Tokyo Yushun, Tenno Sho, Arima Kinen and Japan Cup.
 Deep Impact's other progeny include Gentildonna, Harp Star, Kizuna, A Shin Hikari, Marialite and Saxon Warrior.
 Danon Platina's dam Badeelah, from whom he inherited his grey colour, was an unraced, Kentucky-bred mare who was deported to Japan after being sold as a two-year-old for $32,000.
 Badeelah's dam Magical Allure won the La Brea Stakes and was closely related to the Kikuka Sho winner Narita Top Road.